 Cavities are usually treated by drilling out the decay and using a dental filling, which can be an unpleasant experience.
 But what if a drill and needle weren’t needed?
 Silver Diamine Fluoride may be the answer.

-SDF is a liquid substance made of four parts: silver, water, fluoride, and ammonia.
+Silver Diamine Fluoride (SDF) is a liquid substance made of four parts: silver, water, fluoride, and ammonia.
 It’s applied directly to the surface of the tooth.
 Studies show it can stop emerging cavities and prevent other cavities from forming.

 While SDF has been used for decades outside of the United States, it was approved by the Food & Drug Administration in 2014.
-In 2017, American Academy of Pediatric Dentistry (AAPD) guidelines recommended SDF to treat cavities in children and adolescents.
+In 2017, the American Academy of Pediatric Dentistry (AAPD) guidelines recommended SDF to treat cavities in children and adolescents.
 In 2018, the Journal of the American Dental Association noted it as an effective treatment for older adults too.

 Once SDF is applied, the decay turns black permanently.
-If not applied carefully, surrounding tissue may also temporarily turn black.
-It also has a metallic taste, but goes away quickly after application.
+If not applied carefully, the surrounding tissue may also temporarily turn black.
+It also has a metallic taste but it goes away quickly after application.

 As a newer treatment, SDF may not be available at every dental office.
 SDF may also not be the right treatment for everyone.
-If there is infection or if the decay is too severe, SDF can’t be used.
+If there is an infection or if the decay is too severe, SDF can’t be used.

 Because there are no drills, no needles, and takes less time than a traditional filling procedure, SDF is especially useful for kids, people with special healthcare needs like cancer patients, and the elderly.

 While fluoride varnish helps keep your tooth enamel hard to resist cavities, it does not have the same ability to stop tooth decay in progress like SDF.